-Eastern Washington University is committed to promoting the health and safety of its campus community through alcohol education program and the implementation of pertinent policies.
-EWU looks to provide a substance free environment in which the university mission may be realized.
-Wellbeing is a state of intellectual, physical, emotional, social and spiritual health involving responsible decisions regarding substance use.
+The health and safety of the campus community is promoted by the University through alcohol education programs and the implementation of pertinent policies.
+EWU strives to provide a substance-free environment in which the university mission may be realized.
+Well-being is a state of intellectual, physical, emotional, social and spiritual health involving responsible decisions regarding substance use.
 The university's Substance Abuse Prevention Program is dedicated to coordinating efforts of the university in promoting wellness and responsible decision-making regarding alcohol and drug use.
 Employment and student enrollment at Eastern Washington University is conditional on each employee's and student's willingness to abide by these policies and procedures.